 You apply via the website.
 One of the screeners will contact you via e-mail and will send you more information about the work on Lesvos.
 Next, the screener will contact you by phone for a selection interview.
 During the interview the screener will ask some questions about your work experience and personality.
 You will also have the chance to ask questions.
 After the screening, the screener will let you know whether you are suitable to volunteer on Lesvos and subsequently will send you to the planner.

 You will be forwarded to the planner of the PSS-team or the Medical team.
 The planner will discuss your travel dates with you and together you determine which period would be best.
 It might happen that your availability does not entirely match our planning.
 The planner will then ask you to contact us again at a later moment, so you can volunteer at a later date.
 Once you and the planner agree on a time period, you can book your ticket.
-We ask that you plan your arrival day during the week (Monday – Thursday), so we can give you a proper introduction and make sure to pick you up from the airport.
-If you find a ticket that differs from the agreed arrival date please contact the planner first before booking the ticket.
+We kindly ask you to plan your arrival day on Thursday.
+Please consult the planner before booking if you find a ticket with another arrival date.

 You will only get access to the refugee camp once you are registered.
 For your registration, we need several documents.
 Therefore, please make sure to send all documents on time to firstname.lastname@example.org.
 The planner will provide you with the necessary information.